g-h-0-S-t/deleteAllTweets/README.md

 Time taken to delete your tweets will depend on the volume of your tweets.

-You can also save the JS file as a bookmark and just run it with a click.
+You can also save the JS code as a bookmark and just run it with a click.